senior staff research scientist

 State2Explanation: Concept-Based Explanations to Benefit Agent Learning and User Understanding

-TL;DR: Protégé Effect: use joint embedding model to 1) inform RL reward shaping and 2) provide explanations that improves task performance for users.
+Protégé Effect: use joint embedding model to 1) inform RL reward shaping and 2) provide explanations that improves task performance for users.

 Devleena Das, Sonia Chernova, Been Kim